cdown/chrisdown.name/source/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 can be difficult to read, but it contains a lot of deep insights that you won't find elsewhere.

+### LINE

+[The dictionary provided by LINE][] is not bad, and the example sentences are generally pretty good.
+I've not used it enough to comment much, though.

 ## Sentence examples

-One of the most motivational aspects of learning Chinese is being able to speak it with other people.
+One of the most motivational aspects of learning Chinese using the Pimsleur method is that you can quite quickly pick up conversational Chinese and use it in a reasonable way with other Chinese speakers.
 Unfortunately, while you may have the right idea about basic Chinese grammar, if you're anything like me, your vocabulary will be quite limited even after a year of learning.

 Examples sentences are very important to give you some feeling about when to use which word, and how to use it.
 It has much the same function as Pimsleur